Materialism: Physicalism

-However, not all conceptions of physicalism are tied to verificationist theories of meaning or direct realist accounts of perception.
+But not all conceptions of physicalism are tied to verificationist theories of meaning or direct realist accounts of perception.
 Rather, physicalists believe that no "element of reality" is missing from the mathematical formalism of our best description of the world.
 "Materialist" physicalists also believe that the formalism describes fields of insentience.
 In other words, the intrinsic nature of the physical is non-experiential.